AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/tools-modules.md

 >
 >If you want to pause the flow for longer periods of time, we suggest to split your scenario into two scenarios:
 >
->* The first scenario would contain the part before the pause
+>* The first scenario would contain the part before the [!UICONTROL pause]
 >* The second scenario would contain the part after it.
 >
 >The first scenario would end up with storing all the necessary information in a data store together with the current timestamp.
 The second scenario would periodically check the data store for records with a timestamp older than the intended delay, retrieve the records, finalize the processing of the data and remove the records from the data store.